Lycosura: Megaron and beyond

-The structure termed the Megaron (Great Hall), after Pausanias, is poorly preserved, but secure in its essential plan, measuring 9.5 m in width by 12 m in depth.
-In the view of William Dinsmoor, this structure can be reconstructed as a monumental altar with stairways flanking both sides and having a small stoa at its top – comparable to the Great Altar of Zeus at Pergamon.
+The structure termed the Megaron (Great Hall), after Pausanias, is poorly preserved but secure in its essential plan measuring 9.5 x 12 m.
+In the view of William Dinsmoor this structure can be reconstructed as a monumental altar with stairways flanking both sides and having a small stoa at its top – comparable to the Great Altar of Zeus at Pergamon.
 Of great interest are the more than one hundred and forty terra cotta figurines having the heads of sheep or cows that were found in the area of the Megaron.
 The great majority of these are women and closely resemble the decorative figures carved into the veil of the colossal head of Despoina.

 Beyond the Megaron, Pausanias also noted the presence of a grove sacred to Despoina surrounded by stones with altars of Poseidon Hippios and other deities beyond that, with one altar stating that it was sacred to all the deities.
 From there it was possible to access a shrine of Pan via a flight of stairs.
 Associated with this shrine were an altar of Ares, two statues of Aphrodite (one marble one wooden – a xoanon – and older), wooden images (xoana) of Apollo and Athena, and a sanctuary of Athena.
 These features have not been securely located.